Subjects & Enrolments

 These subjects are the highest level at which students can study and are necessary for university entrance.

 Level 2 subjects:

 These are often called foundation subjects.
 They are studied as a background for Level 3 or can be taken to develop skills and knowledge in an area.

 Vocational Education and Training (VET) Programs:

-VET Certificate I and II programs are nationally accredited.
-Generally, Certificate I programs take up one line of study and Certificate II programs take up two lines of study.
+Vet Certificate II and III programs are nationally accredited.
+Generally these programs take up two lines of study.